SilasReinagel/silasreinagel.github.io/_posts/2020-01-06-three-hour-workday.md

 I also have lots of experience with [rapid-development projects](/blog/2018/08/13/supersonic-project-velocity/) that operate under extremely tight budget, staffing, and time constraints.
 I have observed some other interesting things in these projects:

 1. Workflow process is the key thing for productivity
-2. People working under constraints outdeliver uncontrained worker by a very large factor (5x-7x)
+2. People working under constraints outdeliver unconstrained worker by a very large factor (5x-7x)
-3. Contraints prevents many classes of work problems (communication, prioritization, reinventing... etc.)
+3. Constraints prevents many classes of work problems (communication, prioritization, reinventing... etc.)

 There is a well-known law that effectively expresses a part of what I have observed.